-Your employer in Sweden initiates the work permit application by completing an offer of employment.
-Your employer needs information about your name, date of birth, citizenship, education and your e-mail address.
-However, if you are a student and have been offered a position as a visiting researcher, you must submit your application online by yourself.
+Your employer in Sweden initiates the work permit application by providing information about the employment.
+Your employer needs information about your name, date of birth, citizenship, education and your email address.
+However, if you are a student and have been offered a position as a researcher, you must submit your application for residence permit as a researcher online by yourself.

 In the application you provide information about yourself.
 If you have a family which also needs residence permits you apply for their permits at the same time.
-You should also check that the information about your employment terms in the offer of employment corresponds with what you and your employer have agreed on.
+You should also check that the information about your employment terms corresponds with what you and your employer have agreed on.

 - copies of the pages in your passport which show your personal information, photograph, signature, passport number, passport issuing country, the passport's period of validity and whether your have permission to live in countries other than your country of origin

-- a certificate of at least 30 credits or one semester of postgraduate studies in Sweden.
+- a certificate of at least 30 credits in university college studies or one semester of postgraduate studies in Sweden.